 - 1. When you're ready, click Start Recording.
 You will be given a three-second countdown. - 2.
+The recording will start immediately.
+The recorded audio will appear on the independent audio track, so it can be moved to any position in the project.
+If you have enabled the voice-over mode, you will be given a three-second countdown.
 The video will start playing simultaneously with the recording.
-This way, if you're recording a voice-over, you will be able to use the video as a visual aid as you speak. - 3.
+This way you will be able to use your video as a visual aid as you speak.
+This recorded audio clip will appear on the linked audio track. - 3.
 When you're done, click Stop Recording.
-The recorded audio clip will already be on the Timeline, as a linked audio clip.